 What level is the course and do I need any particular skills?

-This is a course for complete beginners, although those who have some previous knowledge of Greek may wish to join for revision purposes.
-The course is also suitable for those who want to go on to read New Testament Greek.
-As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.
-Please look at the rest of the course outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.
+This is a course for beginners although those who have some previous knowledge of Greek may wish to join for revision purposes.
+It would be helpful if students had already learnt the Greek alphabet.
+As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions.

 How will I be taught, and will there be any work outside the class?

 Whole class work and group work.
 Translation, grammar instruction, grammatical exercises.
 Spoken Greek may be used during lessons, for the purposes of boosting learning, although students’ speaking skills will not be assessed.
 About 2 hours homework per week.